NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

         width="696"
         height="940" />
     <figcaption>
         <a href="#figure-font-preload">Web fonts preloading:</a> In this example, two web fonts are preloaded in the page's head element.
 As soon as the client receives the head element (t=112ms), it starts fetching the style file and the preloaded web font fonts.
 Notice that <code>style.css</code> takes longer to load in this example than in the previous one.
 That is because the simulation is taking into account that the client is simultaneously downloading this file and the web font files.
-Once the page's body is loaded and once the CSSOM is created, the client renders the page, once only, using the already loaded web fonts, finishing at <a target="_blank" href="/blog/web-frontend-performance/waterfall-diagram/font-preload.json"t=>556ms</a>.
+Once the page's body is loaded and once the CSSOM is created, the client renders the page, once only, using the already loaded web fonts, finishing at <a target="_blank" href="/blog/web-frontend-performance/waterfall-diagram/font-preload.json"t=>556ms</a> (109ms earlier than the example without preloading).
     </figcaption>
 </figure>